snrnats/doc-centre/docfx_project/pro/api/shipments/introduction.md

 ## Response Headers

-PRO's responses may include one or more of the following headers:
+Depending on the content returned, PRO's responses may include the following headers:

-x-api-version
+* `x-api-version` - The version of the API that served the request

-The version of the API that served the request
+* `Last-Modified` - For resources that can be updated (e.g. shipments and shipment groups) the `Last-Modified` header will include the timestamp on which the resource was last updated.

-Last-Modified
+* `Content-Type` -  The format of the response body.
+This will ordinarily have the value _application/json_.

-For resources that can be updated (e.g. shipment) the Last-Modified header will include the timestamp that the resource was last updated.
+* `Content-Encoding` -  If you request responses in GZIP format, the `Content-Encoding` response header returns a value of _gzipped_.

-Content-Type
+## Next Steps

-The format of the response body.
-This will ordinarily have the value application/json
+* Learn more about the differences between shipments and consignments: [Shipments vs Consignments](/pro/api/shipments/consignments_vs_shipments.html)

-Content-Encoding
+* Learn how to create, update and delete shipments: [Managing Shipments](/pro/api/shipments/managing_shipments.html)

-If you request responses in gzip format, the Content-Encoding response header will indicate that the response is gzipped.
+* Learn how to allocate shipments to carrier services: [Allocating Shipments](/pro/api/shipments/allocating_shipments.html)

 <script src="../../scripts/requesttabs.js"></script>